We all deserve spaces that reflect, support, challenge, affirm, and celebrate who we are and all we are capable of becoming.

 “A talented and gifted speaker, practitioner, and healer, Quo is a true leader in the field.
 As the Opera industry continues to redefine itself in the 21st century, Quo is the guiding light we all should have at the helm of our ships.”

-- Afton Battle, BGM Consulting and Lyric Opera of Chicago
+- Afton Battle, BGM Consulting

 Strengthening shared belonging in organizations and communities through transformational, human-centered experiences.